plundering/plunder-reference/README.md

 or to be even more user hostile, and being open source is not a defense against this.
 Product designers usually deride any complaints about this process as "change aversion".
-But aversion to these changes is correct: changes are an externally that product managers and designers force on users, where change often makes the product worse for the user, while the product manager or engineer can reap the benefits by Demonstrating Impact to a promotion committee.
+But aversion to these changes is correct: changes are an externality that product managers and designers force on users, where change often makes the product worse for the user, while the product manager or engineer can reap the benefits by Demonstrating Impact to a promotion committee.